ronnodas/letrs/README.md

 ## Features

 - Horizontal kerning/fitting and smushing
-- Vertical fitting and smushing
+- Vertical fitting and smushing (seems no other rust implementation supports this!)
 - Alignment for multi-line output
 - Automatic line breaking depending on maximum width
 - CLI tool: `cargo install letrs-cli`, then run `letrs input` (assuming you have cargo installed)